Artificial Christmas Tree Buyer's Guide

 One feature artificial trees don't include is the fresh cut scent, though people with tree allergies won't miss that at all.
 And for those that do, there are tree fragrance items that just may do the trick.

-Choosing The Ideal Artificial Christmas Tree Height
+Choosing the Ideal Artificial Christmas Tree Height

 The most important factor in determining the best-sized tree for you is the location where you will put it.
 Measure both the ceiling height and the width of the floor space available for the tree without it bumping up against furniture, fireplaces or impeding the flow of traffic.